-The Single Pharmacy Benefit Manager (SPBM) is a specialized managed care program operating as a prepaid ambulatory health plan (PAHP) that will provide pharmacy benefits for the entire Medicaid managed care population (excluding MyCare Ohio members).
+The Single Pharmacy Benefit Manager (SPBM) is a specialized managed care program operating as a prepaid ambulatory health plan (PAHP) that provides pharmacy benefits for the entire Medicaid managed care population (excluding MyCare Ohio members).
 ODM selected Gainwell Technologies to serve as the SPBM.
-An additional integral component to the new pharmacy model is the Pharmacy Pricing and Audit Consultant (PPAC), which will conduct actual acquisition cost surveys, cost of dispensing surveys, and perform oversight and auditing of the SPBM.
+An additional integral component to the new pharmacy model is the Pharmacy Pricing and Audit Consultant (PPAC), which conducts actual acquisition cost surveys, cost of dispensing surveys, and perform oversight and auditing of the SPBM.
 ODM has selected Myers and Stauffer, LC as the PPAC vendor.

-The SPBM will consolidate the processing of pharmacy benefits and maintain a pharmacy claims system that will integrate with the Ohio Medicaid Enterprise System (OMES), new MCOs, pharmacies, and prescribers.
-The SPBM also will work with pharmacies to ensure member access to medications, supporting ODM's goals of providing more pharmacy choices, fewer out-of-network restrictions, and consistent pharmacy benefits for all managed care members.
-SPBM will also reduce provider and prescriber administrative burden, by using a single set of clinical policies and prior authorization procedures, as well as a single pharmacy program point of contact for all members.
+The SPBM consolidates the processing of pharmacy benefits and maintains a pharmacy claims system that integrates with the Ohio Medicaid Enterprise System (OMES), new MCOs, pharmacies, and prescribers.
+The SPBM also works with pharmacies to ensure member access to medications, supporting ODM's goals of providing more pharmacy choices, fewer out-of-network restrictions, and consistent pharmacy benefits for all managed care members.
+SPBM also reduces provider and prescriber administrative burden, by using a single set of clinical policies and prior authorization procedures, as well as a single pharmacy program point of contact for all members.

-All Medicaid managed care members will be automatically enrolled with the SPBM under a 1915(b) waiver.
-Additionally, Gainwell Technologies will be required to contract with all enrolled pharmacy providers that are willing to accept the SPBM contract terms, resulting in a broad pharmacy network that will ensure access for all members statewide.
+All Medicaid managed care members are automatically enrolled with the SPBM under a 1915(b) waiver.
+Additionally, Gainwell Technologies is required to contract with all enrolled pharmacy providers that are willing to accept the SPBM contract terms, resulting in a broad pharmacy network that ensures access for all members statewide.

-SPBM will provide coverage for medications dispensed from contracted pharmacy providers.
+SPBM provides coverage for medications dispensed from contracted pharmacy providers.
 Provider-administered medications supplied by non-pharmacy providers (such as hospitals, clinics, and physician practices) will continue to be covered by the MCOs or the OhioRISE plan, as applicable.